spiffe/spiffe/ssc/elections/README.md

 The rest of this section captures the exact steps necessary to begin and complete an SSC election.
 These steps are to be performed by an SSC member, or appointed party.

+Eligible participants are initially found via a GitHub search, since all other discovery processes would be manual.
+This is not intended as an exclusion of community members who are not active in GitHub but otherwise do participant in SPIFFE workstreams.
+However, a GitHub account is required as this is how SSC members gain administrative rights on the SPIFFE projects.

 ### Term Start-84 Days: Preparation
-1. Identify eligible participants
+1. Identify initial batch of eligible participants using the `script` subfolder.
-	1. Eligible participants MUST have a public email address on their GitHub profile
+	1. Automation of finding eligible participants requires a public email address on participant GitHub profiles
 1. Open GitHub issue to track election
 	1. The title should be `YYYY [H1,H2] SSC Election`
 	1. Use the text in `ELECTION_ISSUE_TEMPLATE.md` as the issue body, filling in the details as needed
-1. Announce the start of a new election cycle
+1. Announce the start of a new election cycle.
 	1. Slack #announcements channel
 	1. SIG mailing lists